General Information

 Invasive Species: Invasive species are (usually) alien species that have moved into natural ecosystems and have altered ecosystem characteristics, either through their sheer abundance or through structural changes in the system.
 They can change plant community composition, which ultimately affects the wildlife that can occur there.

-Visit our species search page in order to view a list of atlas pages for invasive plant species in BC.
+Visit our Advanced Search page in order to call up a list of atlas pages for invasive plant species in BC.
 Click on "invasive" and "vascular plants " in order to produce a list.

 Common Crown-vetch (Coronilla varia) is an alien species in BC,